oitofelix/mininim/index.md

 - Rich set of itemmizable constructions and items
 - Supports triggering of any tile
 - Screenshot capturing
+- Replays

 The following additional features are planned to be implemented soon.

 - Legacy semantics (in progress)
-- Fully compliance to the Standard Item Specification
+- Full compliance with the Standard Item Specification
-- Replay recording
 - Save state
 - Dynamic number of levels, rooms, guards and events
 - Guile scripting
 - Network play
-- Back in time
+- Rewind time
 - Arbitrary resolution graphics set support
 - On-the-fly multiple sound set support
 - Level generator